 "He's a very capable and ambitious individual and may well want greater challenges," said Paul Ferley, assistant chief economist at Royal Bank of Canada.
 "If that's what he wants, he's certainly going to get it at the Bank of England."

-The Brits are cautiously optimistic with some press using soccer analogies to rationalize the surprise announcement on Monday about Carney, the first non-Brit to head the "Old Lady" of Threadneedle Street, the Bank's nickname, in its 318-year history.
+The Brits are cautiously optimistic with some press using soccer analogies to rationalize the surprise announcement on Monday about Carney, the first non-Brit to head Threadneedle Street, the bank's nickname, in its 318-year history.

 "Let's hear it for Mark Carney, the Treasury's Sven-Göran Eriksson," the Guardian noted, referring to a foreigner brought in to manage England's national soccer team in the early 2000s.

 The Telegraph stated "True enough, central banking is not Premier League football, where a foreign sounding name is a positive pre-qualification for management."
 But, Jeremy Warner went on to ask, "If an Italian, Mario Draghi, can be thought an acceptable central banker to Germany and France, why not a Canadian to Britain?"